Location: Gillham Road at 39th Street

 A marble monument that enframes a wreath, bordered on each side by a woman and an eagle.
 Within the wreath is the Boy Scout Eagle badge.
 A fountain pool and two spiral concrete stairways complete the memorial.

-Charles McKim designed this monumental 22-foot stone sculpture.
+Adolph Weinman, American sculptor born in Germany, designed this monumental 22-foot tall stone sculpture that previously graced an entrance to the Pennsylvania Train Station in New York City built in 1910 and torn down beginning in 1963.
+The figures represent Day (woman with a sunflower) and Night (woman with a poppy).
+Eagles stand by their sides.
 When the sculpture was relocated to Kansas City, Maurice McMullen, a Kansas City architect, designed the setting for the sculpture and included a fountain to complete the memorial as it stands today.
-The fountain was made possible by a gift from the John W. Starr family.
+This tribute was made possible by the efforts of John W. Starr.

 Inscribed on the 12 inch by 24 inch aluminum plaque are the following words: